 What All Can Be Tokenized?

 Well, everything!
-Some of the most illiquid assets like artwork, sports teams, and many traditional assets like bones, venture capital funds, commodities, and real estate can all be tokenized.
+Some of the most illiquid assets like artwork, sports teams, and many traditional assets like bones, venture capital funds, commodities, and real estate can all be tokenized equity.
 Given below are a few examples:

 Real estate tokenization is considered to be one of the biggest use cases to tokenize your assets.
 From the example that we have seen above, it is quite evident that to tokenize your property means to open up new avenues for higher capital and market participation.
 It also gives room for real estate to expand into untapped markets.